StreetEasy/nyc-eu-coding-exercise/README.md

 ### Seeding Source Data
 NYC Data Api Url: https://data.cityofnewyork.us/resource/dnpn-ts5d.json

+### Tips/Suggestions

+* Specs are not necissary, but we sure do like them ;)
+* Feel free to use any gems, or libraries you would like

 ### Submitting your solution
 Once your exercise is complete, commit your work, create a patch file and send that to us.
 Please _do not_ fork this public GitHub repo.
 We don't want other people copying your work!
 To create the patch: